Corvax357/123/README.md

-# First-steps
+# First-step
-Here are some simple HTML-files, styled with CSS.
-Soon there will be also JS added.
+Some simple HTML-files, styled with CSS.
+Soon they will be improved by using JS and Bootstrap framework.